Freaky/esc/README.md

 ## (Or: Email Sucks Completely)

-ESC is a simple a proof-of-concept toy I'm hacking together because I want to play with [Tantivy] and would quite like a fast command-line email search tool.
+ESC is a simple proof-of-concept toy I'm hacking together because I want to play with [Tantivy] and would quite like a fast command-line email search tool.

 It can index my ~2 million-strong `~/Maildir` in under three minutes on my 12